andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 * Migrate from Rinkeby testnet to layer 2 mainnet (most likely Polygon due to cost considerations)

 *Indexer*:
-* Update indexer source interface to use Ceramic's new GraphQL interface and data model so indexing is extensible and system scales.
+* Update indexer source interface to use Ceramic's new GraphQL interface and data model so indexing is extensible and scalable
 * Migrate from Ceramic testnet to mainnet

 *Dashboard Builder*: